-6. Benchmarks.
-Except where otherwise noted, the timings were obtained on a 1.90 GHz Intel Core i5-4300U CPU using a single core.
+Except where otherwise noted, we ran the programs under 64-bit Linux on a laptop with a 1.90 GHz Intel Core i5-4300U CPU using a single core.

-6.1.
+7.1.
 Polynomial evaluation.
 Figure 2 compares the performance of different methods for evaluating $(P_n(x), P'n(x))$ on a set of n/2 points distributed like the positive roots of $P_n(x)$ to simulate one stage of Newton iteration at p-bit precision.
-The time for the three-term recurrence is set to 1, i.e. we divide the other timings by this measurement.
+The time for the three-term recurrence is set to 1; i.e., we divide the other timings by this measurement.
 The following methods are timed: